 What if my child has to miss a day due to illness, injury, or some other circumstance out of our control?

 The first day of camp is the most important.
-We place campers in their Crews for the rest of the week and cover most of the foundational skills, onto which we’ll be building the rest of the skills, games, activities, and challenges.
-All of the other days are inconvenient and the camper will miss out on a lot of fun, experience, and bonding, but it is much more manageable.
+Campers are introduced to the gym, counselors, and campers and we cover most of the foundational skills, onto which we’ll be building the rest of the skills, games, activities, and challenges.
+All of the other days are inconvenient to miss, and the camper will miss out on a lot of fun, experience, and bonding, but much more manageable.
 We cannot prorate camp, although we do have options for single days of camp.